 Designed to introduce students to the basic and fundamental techniques necessary for coaching fast pitch softball.
 Coaching philosophies will be discussed and hands on teaching of the basic fundamentals of the game will be emphasized.
 Includes practical experience in fundamental skills and techniques, team play and strategy.
-This course will not count as physical education course.
+Will not count as an area G requirement.
+Corequisite: None.
+Prerequisite: None.
+Offered: On demand.